Browser does not support script.

 If you are dissatisfied with the outcome of an appeal, complaint or disciplinary you may be able to apply for a review of this to the Office of the Independent Adjudicator for Higher Education (OIA) providing that the complaint you take to the OIA is eligible under its Rules.
 You must have competed the University's internal procedures prior to taking any complaint to the OIA.

-The OIA publishes Annual Letters setting out the complaints record of all providers within the OIA Scheme.
-The University's can be accessed below:
+The OIA publishes Annual Statements setting out the complaints record of all providers within the OIA Scheme.
+The University's can be accessed here.

 Please login to submit a comment.